AuthArmor/autharmor-php/readme.md

 /auth/autharmor/auth
 ```

-See the `index.php` file for an example implementation in PHP that supports these endpoints.
-The `.htaccess` file contains an example configuration for using the Apache web server's mod_rewrite directives to redirect these paths to the `index.php` file.
+See the `example/endpoints.php` file for an example implementation in PHP that supports these endpoints.
+The `example/.htaccess` file contains an example configuration for using the Apache web server's mod_rewrite directives to redirect these paths to the `index.php` file.

 See the `example/index.html` file for an example implementation of the client-side SDK that uses these endpoints.